-30 Surprising Facts About Dog Eyes
+30 Surprising Facts About a Dog's Eyes

 Interested in discovering some facts about dog eyes?
 As the saying goes, "the eyes are the window to the soul," but in this case, they are also the window that will allow you to gain a deeper understanding of your canine companion.

-Let's face it, dogs often behave in ways that leave us wondering what's going on in their minds.
+Let's face it: Dogs often behave in ways that leave us wondering what's going on in their minds.
 By getting more acquainted with our canine companions and seeing the "world through their eyes," we can gain a deeper understanding of their perceptions.

 30 Eye Facts Your Dog Wants You to Know

 1. Dog retinas have a larger density of rods compared to cones than people.

 Rods and cones are special cells known to carry out several important functions.
 Rod cells help dog eyes detect and follow movement.
 Rods also allow dogs to see better in dim light compared to humans, but there are some tradeoffs for good vision at night and a keen perception of movements: a poor ability for distinguishing fine details (dogs have a visual acuity of 20/75 while humans with excellent vision have 20/20) and issues with the perception of colors.

 Cones, on the other hand, allow for the detection of colors, but do not help in low light conditions.
 Human retinas have lots of cones because a human's evolutionary history required them to have a deeper need for distinguishing colors due to the fact that humans depended a lot on distinguishing ripe fruits.

 2. Dogs see the world as deuteranopes.

 Dogs are known for having two types of functioning cone cells in the eye which allows them to see color.
 This makes dogs dichromates.
 Humans, on the other hand, have three and that makes them trichromats.